-The LGBT Bar of New York (LeGaL) is proud to announce the election of Cody Yorke and Lindsay M. Goldbrum to our 2019 Association Board.
-LeGaL also celebrates the appointment of Craig A. Convissar and Andrew P. Merten to our 2019 Foundation Board.
+The LGBT Bar of New York (LeGaL) is proud to announce the election of Glen Ahlers, Pamela Goldsmith, and Kaegan Mays-Williams to our 2021 Association Board.
+LeGaL also celebrates the appointment of James Esseks to our 2021 Foundation Board.